Frequently Asked Questions

 When can I expect to hear from the school regarding the status of my application?

-The School of Physiotherapy, in accordance with Dalhousie University’s Covid-19 response, has cancelled the admission interview for this year.
-The School will be using the CASPer and GPA scores, based on information received to date, to determine an admissions score.
-We will be making offers to candidates by April-end.
+We will be making offers to candidates by May-end.
 Applicants who have been placed on a waiting list will be contacted if a spot becomes available; this may happen at any time between May and the first week in September.

 How do I know whether the department has received my individual documents?